Back

 Contact sports are out in 2021 for most schools.
 Most physical education will be exercise-based and will avoid physical contact between students as much as possible.
 This is unfortunate, but necessary under the circumstances.
 Fortunately, this doesn’t impact most preschools that much as very few offer team sports.

-Playgarden Prep is a top-quality Montessori UES preschool, and we will be holding in-person classes in 2021.
-Click preschool upper east side to learn more and to secure your spot on the waitlist.
+Playgarden Prep is a top-quality Upper East Side Montessori preschool (with another location in Tribeca), and we will be holding in-person classes in 2021.
+Click preschool upper east side to learn more and to secure your spot on the waitlist (or find out if Online Preschool is a better option for your little one!)

 Popular